YoussefSell/Email.Net/README.md

 - **EmailService**: the email service.
 - **Edp**: the Email Delivery Provider.

-you first compose your message, than you pass the message to the email service, than service will send the message using an EDP.
+you first compose your message, than you pass it to the email service, than service will send your message using an EDP.

 ### 1. EmailMessage